top of page

 DIA Museum Brochure

-Exceeding 10,000 square feet, the museum’s 44 exhibits, dozens of artifacts, eight interactive displays, six missiles, mannequins and many videos convey six decades of DIA history, including its 87 chartered missions, and honor its workforce.
+Exceeding 10,000 square feet, the museum’s 44 exhibits, dozens of artifacts, eight interactive displays, six missiles, mannequins and many videos convey six decades of DIA history, including its 87 chartered missions.

 Afternoon: We really liked eating at the Wharf so we returned there for a budget lunch at Sweetgreen: